unimarkup/specification/Frontend_Reference.md

 It is possible to define a preamble block at the start of a Unimarkup file by surrounding the block with `;;;` followed by a blank line.
 Only one preamble is allowed and must start at the first line.

-Alternative ways are defined in the [configuration reference](Configuration_Reference.md).
+Possible options and alternative configurations ways are defined in the [configuration reference](Configuration_Reference.md).

 **Usage:**